top of page

 Internet

-You must not access or attempt to access any internet sites that contain any of the following:
+You must not access or attempt to access any internet sites that contains any of the following:

 • Material of a discriminatory nature.

-• Material that promotes an extremist or terrorist ideology.
+• Material which promotes an extremist or terrorist ideology.

 • Material pertaining to the purchase of firearms.

-Should you access any prohibited sites unintentionally, you must report the incident to your manager for it to be logged.
-Deliberate accessing of certain material on CTS ICT equipment or personal devices will be considered gross misconduct resulting in disciplinary action, which may result in termination of employment.
-CTS Training has appropriate filters and sonic walls in place to prevent staff or learners from accessing any of the content detailed above via CTS desktop PCs or electronic devices and will be routinely monitored all to ensure no attempt has been made to access such content.
-If a website is blocked that staff or learners feel should not be then a request should be made to managers.
+Should you access any prohibited sites unintentionally, you must report the incident to your Manager in order for it to be logged.
+Deliberate accessing of certain material on CTS ICT equipment or personal devices will be considered as gross misconduct resulting in disciplinary action, which may result in termination of employment.
+CTS Training have appropriate filters and sonic walls in place to prevent staff or learners accessing any of the content detailed above via CTS desktop PC’s or electronic devices and will be routinely monitored all to ensure no attempt has been made to access such content.
+If a website is blocked that staff or learners feel shouldn’t be then a request should be made to managers.

 Social Media

-Social Media sites should not be used by staff during working hours except where learners are being educated on the safe use of social media sites such as Facebook, Twitter, etc, or when staff with permission are using CTS Social Media accounts.
+Social Media sites should not be used by staff during working hours except where learners are being educated on the safe use social media sites such as Facebook, Twitter etc or when staff with permission are using CTS Social Media accounts.
 Where the use of social media is taking place, the tutor supervising the learners must ensure that all security protocols are adhered to and that privacy settings are set to a level that ensures profiles are not accessible and all personal details remain private.
-Learners will be given access to the Wi-Fi for use at break and lunch times only or for when access to the internet is required as part of their programme at CTS Training, Learners will be given a temporary Wi-Fi code, and this will allow them to access CTS secure Wi-Fi network.
-Learners may choose to access social media during these times, and it is therefore imperative that they are trained on the safe use of social media.
+Learners will be given access to the Wifi for use at break and lunch times only or for when access to the internet is required as part of their programme at CTS Training, Learners will be given a temporary Wifi code and this will allow them to access CTS secure Wifi network.
+Learners may choose to access social media during these times and it is therefore imperative that they are trained on the safe use of Social Media.
 Learners should not be allowed to use their personal electronic devices in the classroom for any reason other than if required for part of the session they are attending.
 It is the responsibility of the tutor to ensure that mobile phones are not used during sessions as part of ongoing classroom management.

 E-Safety

-Where learners can freely search the Internet staff should be vigilant in monitoring the content of websites in case there is any unsuitable material.
+Where learners are able to freely search the Internet staff should be vigilant in monitoring the content of websites in case there is any unsuitable material.

-Staff should be aware of the potential for cyber-bullying in their sessions where malicious messages e.g., using forums on the VLE (MOODLE etc) and social networking sites, or via internal class emails or text messages on mobile phones etc, which can cause hurt or distress.
+Staff should be aware of the potential for cyber-bullying in their sessions where malicious messages e.g. through the use of forums on the VLE (MOODLE etc) and social networking sites, or via internal class emails or text messages on mobile phones etc, which can cause hurt or distress.

 Learners should be taught to be critically aware of the materials/content they can access online and be guided to validate the accuracy of information.